binipringle/right-to-be-forgotten/_texts/0-outline.md

 ---

-## Rule 404b1 and 404b2 Other Crimes Wrongs or Acts for Proving Character
+## Rule 404b1 and 404b2 Other Crimes Wrongs or Acts

 **Rule 404(b)(1)** provides that evidence of any other crime, wrong, or act is not admissible to prove a person’s character in order to show that on a particular occasion the person acted in accordance with the character.
 However, under **Rule 404(b)(2)** this evidence may be admissible for another purpose, such as proving motive, opportunity, intent, preparation, plan, knowledge, identity, absence of mistake, or lack of accident.